i2p/i2p.www/i2p2www/spec/proposals/140-invisible-multihoming.rst

 overwhelmed and throttles would kick in.
 And that's before we even mention the lookup traffic.

-[Prop120]_ solves this problem with a meta-LeaseSet, which lists the 100 real [LeaseSet]_ hashes.
+[Prop123]_ solves this problem with a meta-LeaseSet, which lists the 100 real LeaseSet hashes.
 A lookup becomes a two-stage process: first looking up the meta-LeaseSet, and then one of the named LeaseSets.
 This is a good solution to the lookup traffic issue, but on its own it creates a significant privacy leak:
 It is possible to determine which multihoming routers are online by monitoring